Ahmed Sékou Touré: Death

-Touré died of an apparent heart attack on 26 March 1984 while undergoing cardiac treatment at the Cleveland Clinic in Cleveland, Ohio, for emergency heart surgery; he had been rushed to the United States after being stricken in Saudi Arabia the previous day.
-Touré's tomb is at the Camayanne Mausoleum, situated within the gardens of the Conakry Grand Mosque.
+Touré died of an apparent heart attack on 26 March 1984 while undergoing cardiac treatment in the United States, at the Cleveland Clinic in Cleveland, Ohio, for emergency heart surgery; he had been rushed to the United States after being stricken in Saudi Arabia the previous day.
+Touré's tomb is at the Camayanne Mausoleum, situated within the gardens of the Grand Mosque of Conakry.

 Prime Minister Louis Lansana Béavogui became acting president, pending elections that were to be held within 45 days.
 The Political Bureau of the ruling Guinea Democratic Party was due to name its choice as Touré's successor on 3 April 1984.
 Under the constitution, the PDG's new leader would have been automatically elected to a seven-year term as president and confirmed in office by the voters by the end of spring.
 Just hours before that meeting took place, the military seized power in a coup d'état.
 They denounced the last years of Touré's rule as a "bloody and ruthless dictatorship."
 The constitution was suspended, the National Assembly dissolved, and the PDG abolished.
 Colonel Lansana Conté, leader of the coup, assumed the presidency on 5 April, heading the Military Committee of National Restoration (Comité Militaire de Redressement National—CMRN).
-The military group freed about 1,000 political prisoners.
+The military junta freed about 1,000 political prisoners.

 In 1985 Conté took advantage of an alleged coup attempt to arrest and execute several of Sékou Touré's close associates, including Ismael Touré, Mamadi Keïta, Siaka Touré, former commander of Camp Boiro; and Moussa Diakité.

 Desecration of Touré's tomb

 On July 14, 2020, his grave was desecrated by an unknown person.
 According to a relative of the CEO of the GDR who went to the scene of the desecration, the individual set fire to the tricolor which was in the grave.
-Then he began to pour liquid into the burial place of the first historical leader of the country.
+Then he began to pour liquid into the burial place.
 The next day his widow lamented the act of desecration.
-She herself clarified that the mausoleum belongs to her clan and that it is abandoned without security, she considered hiring security personnel.
+She herself clarified that the mausoleum belongs to her clan and that it is abandoned without security.
+She considered hiring security personnel.